bcperth01/blogV1/readme.md

 The reason is to gain access to Postgres full search text capabilities.
-We will not use an ORM to see how complicated things are with an "all SQL" solution.
+We will not use an ORM to see how complicated things are with an "all SQL" solution - althought - an advantage of ORMS is that they go a long way to preventing SQL injection attacks supposedly.
 We will assess the benefits of later adopting an ORM - like Sequelise The model is also extended to include 3 tables: users, articles and comments A user can have many articles 1:N
 A user can have many comments 1:N